 Use a refillable water bottle to carry plenty of water with you.
 There are places to refill marked on the park map.
 You should take measures to avoid heat illness while you are visiting.

 Your safety is your responsibility.
-When summer Monsoon begins, (July-September) watch out for flash floods.
+When summer Monsoon begins, (July-September) watch out for flash floods at Zion.
 Ask about the risk at the Visitor Center.

 The park is fully open, but always check the current conditions page to find out about park closures.

-The park shuttle bus is required to access the Zion Canyon Scenic Drive and most of the hikes in Zion Canyon.
-All available parking in Zion is often full by 9:00 am.
+The Zion National Park shuttle is required to access the Zion Canyon Scenic Drive and most of the hikes in Zion Canyon.
+All available parking at Zion National Park is often full by 9:00 am.
 If you arrive later than that, you should plan on parking in Springdale and use the town shuttle to reach the Visitor Center.

 We recommend avoiding holiday weekends: Memorial Day, Fourth of July, and Labor Day!